Location: WFH Flexible, Minneapolis, MN. GPI’s headquarters are based at 2801 21st Avenue South, Suite 220 in Minneapolis, MN.

 7. Collaborate with colleagues on the GPI Communities and Transportation and Fuels teams.

 8. Attend staff meetings of both teams and participate in setting annual team goals.

 DESIRED QUALIFICATIONS AND SKILLS:

-Desktop computer and/or laptop, copier, fax machine, calculator, printer, telephone
+This position involves use of a desktop computer and/or laptop, copier, fax machine, calculator, printer, and telephone.

-Requires working at a desk (either sitting or standing) for extended periods.
-Extensive use of devices (e.g., keyboard, mouse), as well as usage of telephone/headset.
-May require lifting of boxes up to 20 pounds on occasion.
+This position requires working at a desk (either sitting or standing) for extended periods and extensive use of devices (e.g., keyboard, mouse), as well as usage of telephone/headset.
+The position may require the lifting of boxes up to 20 pounds on occasion.

 HOW TO APPLY:

-Apply online here.
-Required application materials include a resume and one-page cover letter.
-Applications will be considered on a rolling basis with a preference for applications by 9 AM Central Time, Friday, April 14, 2023.
+Apply here.
+Required application materials include a resume and cover letter.
+Applications will be considered on a rolling basis.

 BACKGROUND ON GREAT PLAINS INSTITUTE: